Unboxed-Software/solana-course/content/default-account-state.md

 const connection = new Connection(clusterApiUrl('devnet'), 'confirmed');
 ```

-If you decide to use devnet, and have issues with airdropping sol.
-Feel free to add the `keypairPath` parameter to `initializeKeypair`.
-You can get this from running `solana config get` in your terminal.
-And then go to [faucet.solana.com](https://faucet.solana.com/) and airdrop some sol to your address.
-You can get your address from running `solana address` in your terminal.

 ### 3. Helpers

 When we pasted the `index.ts` code from earlier, we added the following helpers: